 Surface Water: Our essential guide to surface water and the impact of algae

-Our essential guide to algae and surface water surface water and the increasing environmental challenge of algae and algal blooms: major causes and how to prevent it building up in our drinking water ecosystems.
+Our essential guide to algae and surface water - looking at what it is, what causes it and how to prevent it building up in our drinking water ecosystems.

 How do you define surface water?

-Surface water can be defined, according to the National Geographic encyclopedic entry is: "Any body of water above ground, including streams, rivers, lakes, wetlands, reservoirs, and creeks.
-The ocean, despite being salt water, is also considered surface water."
+Surface water, according to the National Geographic encyclopedic entry, is: “Any body of water above ground, including streams, rivers, lakes, wetlands, reservoirs, and creeks.
+The ocean, despite being salt water, is also considered surface water.”

 “Research conducted by the USGS in 2015 revealed that 70 per cent of all water used in the United States came from surface water.”